 Sometimes, we try to make partial progress on a project and get teams started on the work that is considered “known.”
 Theoretically, this is great.
 Let’s figure out how best to move the ball forward in whatever capacity we can, and we often do.
 But this comes with its own set of risks.
 We have to make assumptions and, well - when the real work comes in, some of those assumptions will play out and others will not, which can put the overall timeline in jeopardy and over budget.

 On the surface, projects may appear “easy.”
 And that’s not always a wrong perception.
 If everything goes according to plan, the hours are likely to be minimal.
 More often than not, there is a wrinkle or two - or ten - that we have to deal with and account for.
 A good project manager does significant pre-work before the project starts to ensure everything is in alignment.
 They have regular meetings with the stakeholders and provide complete transparency on the timeline, deliverables, and impediments, and they work tirelessly to mitigate risks.
 Careful planning and pre-work give the actual execution of the project a greater chance for success.
 This nice article from the Digital Project Manager article “Why Is Project Management So Important To An Organization?” says it best.
 Without it, what holds the team and client together?
 And without it, who is left to navigate through the ups and downs, clashes, and catastrophes of projects?
-If your technical projects are going smoothly, there is a kick-butt project manager behind the scene, making it look that way.
+If your technical projects are going smoothly, there is a kick-butt project manager behind the scene, making it look that way – that's the real value of project managers.

 If you find yourself wondering how to get started or what next steps to take in projects for your own organization, please reach out to us here at Unicon.
 Let us help lighten the load of your efforts, and bring your idea to life!